lewfer/web-controlled-robot-full/README.md

 ## Exposing your server on the internet

-The best way to do this is to set up port forwarding on your router.
+The best way to do this is to set up port forwarding or a DMZ on your router.
 Otherwise you could use a service like ngrok.